Jpadilla1/react-workshop/Readme.md

 3. Clone or download the project.
 4. Run npm install on the root directory.
 5. Change directory to the folder you would like to run.
+6. Run `webpack-dev-server`
-6. Open your browser in localhost:8080
+7. Open your browser in localhost:8080